Aliases for DYNC1LI1 Gene

 The protein encoded by this gene belongs to light intermediate subunit family, whose members are components of the multiprotein cytoplasmic dynein complex, which is involved in intracellular trafficking and chromosome segregation during mitosis.
 The protein plays a role in moving the spindle assembly checkpoint (SAC) from kinetochores to spindle poles.
 The protein may also mediate binding to other cargo molecules to facilitate intracellular vesicle trafficking. [provided by RefSeq, Jul 2016]

 GeneCards Summary for DYNC1LI1 Gene

 DYNC1LI1 (Dynein Cytoplasmic 1 Light Intermediate Chain 1) is a Protein Coding gene.
 Diseases associated with DYNC1LI1 include Retinitis Pigmentosa 3 and Bjornstad Syndrome.
 Among its related pathways are COPI-independent Golgi-to-ER retrograde traffic and Transport to the Golgi and subsequent modification and Cell cycle_Spindle assembly and chromosome separation.
-Gene Ontology (GO) annotations related to this gene include poly(A) RNA binding and microtubule motor activity.
+Gene Ontology (GO) annotations related to this gene include microtubule motor activity.
 An important paralog of this gene is DYNC1LI2.

 UniProtKB/Swiss-Prot Summary for DYNC1LI1 Gene